 Summaries tab showing topics and crossheads for individual results in the SERP

-Topics tab shows the number of times a phrase should be used in your content and assigns you a content score based on your topic coverage.
+The topics tab shows the number of times a phrase should be used in your content and assigns you a content score based on your topic coverage.
 The topic card turns green at optimum keyword usage and red if you use it 1.8 times more than the average or less than 1 percent density.
 The content score updates real-time as you edit your content.
+You can filter by missing topics to address the topic gap in your content.

 SERP (search engine results page) mentions and Co occurrence